 The discrepancy logging requirement is central.
 A retail store receiving a delivery will often check it against their purchase order before signing.
 If there is a shortage or if a product arrives damaged, that discrepancy needs to be documented per SKU at the point of delivery, not through a phone call to the supplier the following day.

-What retail ePOD must capture:
+What retail electronic proof of delivery must capture:

 - SKU-level confirmation: each product line confirmed or discrepancy noted individually